2018 FIFA World Cup Group C: France vs Peru

 The two teams had met only once, a friendly game in 1982, won by Peru 1–0.

 Yoshimar Yotún's shot from the halfway line drifted wide.
 Raphaël Varane missed with a header before Pedro Gallese saved with his legs to deny Antoine Griezmann after Olivier Giroud found him with a headed pass.
 Paolo Guerrero shot straight at Hugo Lloris on the turn after Christian Cueva found him in the box.
 Paul Pogba slid Giroud into the area and when his shot looped over Gallese via a deflection off Christian Ramos, Kylian Mbappé tapped into the empty net from inside the six-yard box.
 Pedro Aquino clipped the outside of the post with a drive from 25 yards.
 André Carrillo fired over the crossbar and Jefferson Farfán hit the side-netting.
 Guerrero missed a late free-kick, and France secured their place in the knockout stages, while Peru were knocked out.

-Mbappe became France's youngest ever goalscorer at the World Cup, aged 19 years and 183 days.
-Mbappe became the first player born after France's 1998 World Cup triumph to score a goal at the finals.
-Peru are just the second South American side to fail to qualify for the World Cup knockout stages in the last three tournaments - the other being Ecuador in 2014.
+Mbappé became France's youngest ever goalscorer at the World Cup, aged 19 years and 183 days, as well as the first player born after France's 1998 World Cup triumph to score a goal at the finals.
+Peru are just the second South American side to fail to qualify for the World Cup knockout stage in the last three tournaments - the other being Ecuador in 2014.